hellosmallkat/NSDCs-Intermediate-SQL-Project/README.md

-This SQL project is designed for a beginner to intermediate learner who is looking to continue to practice writing SQL queries using a real-world dataset.
+Practice writing SQL queries and become familiar with intermediate SQL syntax using the New York City Airbnb dataset.
 NSDC Data Science Project – Intermediate SQL Queries